Highland Park Independent School District: Academics

 to fund Science, Technology, Engineering, Arts and Mathematics (STEAM) education in the district.
 The district named the initiative the Moody Innovation Institute to bring a focus on STEAM education to all students in the district.
 HPISD hired Dr. Geoffrey Orsak, former Dean of SMU's Lyle School of Engineering, to serve as the Executive Director of the Moody Innovation Institute in March 2017.
 Currently, plans are in the offing to use part of the funds to create a redesigned internship experience for students at Highland Park High School.
 Teachers across the District have formed a joint Design Team to implement the Moody Innovation Institute's programs in classrooms.

 HPISD offers an elementary school Spanish learning program in each of its four elementary schools.
 The overall program is called Foreign Language in Elementary Schools (FLES), but since Spanish is the main focus of the FLES program another name is often used: Passport to Spanish.
 Passport to Spanish begins second-language Spanish instruction for all HPISD students at the Kindergarten level and runs through fourth grade.

-During the 2016–2017 school year, Highland Park High School had 27 students named National Merit Semifinalists, its highest number of students to earn the honor in the District's history, dating back to 1958.
+In the 2016–2017 school year, Highland Park High School had 27 students named National Merit Semifinalists, its highest number of students to earn the honor in the District's history, dating back to 1958.
 To be recognized for National Merit Honors, students must take the PSAT, and only 16,000 students out of a pool of more than 1.6 million entrants (1%) are recognized as National Merit Semifinalists.